 - 1) Remove clothing that is not frozen to the skin.
 Do NOT rub frozen body parts, because tissue damage may result. - 2) Immerse the affected part of the body in a warm water bath (below 40°C, 105°F) or expose the area to warm air of the same range.
 Never use dry heat. - 3) Use warm water (below 40°C, 105°F) to flush eyes exposed to cryogen liquids or gases for at least 15 minutes. - 4) Seek immediate medical attention.
-For major injuries, call 911 (if using campus phone, dial 9 and then 9-1-1).
+For major injuries, call 911.
 Then call University Campus Safety at 305-899-3333 so they can assist fire rescue upon arrival to campus.
 Lab Manager or Lab Director will work with Campus Safety to file an incident report.